Flexible Spending Accounts (FSA)

 Watch the video below, provided by our FSA Administrator, P&G Group.
-It provides a detailed overview of both FSAs that we offer: Healthcare FSA and Child Care Dependent FSA.
+It provides a detailed overview of both FSAs that we offer: Healthcare FSA and Dependent Care Assistance FSA.

 You can sign up for an FSA during open enrollment or as a new hire.
 The amount you request is deducted from each paycheck before taxes, and placed in your P&A Group FSA account.
 You then submit receipts to P&A Group for qualifying expenses, to receive your reimbursement.

-You can choose to make contributions to a Healthcare FSA, a Child Care Dependent Care FSA, or both.
+You can choose to make contributions to a Healthcare FSA, a Dependent Care Assistance FSA, or both.

-A Healthcare FSA allows you to pay pre-tax for qualifying health care expenses for yourself and eligible family members, including:
+A Healthcare FSA allows you to pay with pre-tax dollars for qualifying health care expenses for you and your eligible family members, including: